roshniarun/SimplifiedProgrammingC1/readme2.txt

 The capital of <COUNTRY> is <CAPITAL> with a population of <POPULATION> and the language spoken is <LANGUAGE>

-assig3.py contains the code to execute the problem statement and has the changes incorporated in it.
+assign3.py contains the actual working code.
+It has 2 files. a log file and an output file.
+It has a dict_reader that will read from the csv file and in the main file it will use command line arguments.

 Country.csv - This file consists of a collection of four columns (country,capital,population and language) of various countries